pranav04katiyar/DSA_Questions/src/IV_Data_Structures/A_Fundamental_DS/i_Arrays_and_Arraylists/a_OneDimensional_Arrays/Theory/Basic_Operations.md

  - Space Complexity: O(1) - Uses only a temporary variable

 2. Binary Search -
+- The array must be sorted before performing binary search, as binary search requires the array to be sorted.
 ```Java
 int low=0, high=size-1, mid;
 int ele4 = 5;     //Element to be searched